Premier League Darts 2025: Schedule, tickets, venues and potential line-up including Luke Littler

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-As the PDC World Darts Championship approaches a thrilling conclusion with Luke Littler bidding for his first title, attention turns towards the Premier League in 2025.
+As the PDC World Darts Championship approaches a thrilling conclusion with Luke Littler bidding for his first title in tonight’s final against Michael Van Gerwen, attention turns towards the Premier League in 2025.

 The Littler effect continues to transform the sport, with Belfast’s SSE Arena hosting the opening night of the new season on 6 February in 2025, leaving just a month between the final at ‘Ally Pally’ and the start of a wild tour throughout the UK, Ireland and Europe with 17 venues in total.